My version from a wet summer's day:

 Back at the saddle at the head of the gully, I saw a way to get higher up the mountain.
 Curious to find out how far I could go and what there was to see, I took it.

 It was worth the extra effort and time.
-In the course of things, I found my way up another minor summit on Wilson that may or may not have been Dead Horse Point, I spied a route leading higher up the mountain (perhaps to the summit of South Wilson-- must go back another day), and I followed my eyes and ears to find rushing water, including a temporary waterfall, created by the day's rain.
+In the course of things, I found my way up another minor summit on Wilson that turned out to have been Dead Horse Point, I spied a route leading higher up the mountain (perhaps to the summit of South Wilson-- must go back another day), and I followed my eyes and ears to find rushing water, including a temporary waterfall, created by the day's rain.
 No matter how many clear, sparkling mountain streams I see, there is still something indescribably awesome about seeing fresh water flowing over desert sandstone.

 The rain was on and off all day, and I did pay a price for hiking on wet, slick sandstone-- I slipped and fell in one place, and although by instinct I put my hand out and cushioned myself against a harder fall, that hand happened to land on a cactus.
 About 50 spines large and small were stuck in my hand and arm.
 One was big enough and deep enough that when I pulled it out, my hand bled pretty nicely for a few minutes.
 At least I had the rain to wash it off!
 I removed most of the spines right away, but for weeks, I was still finding them and pulling them out, and for weeks, I had to be careful while climbing because that hand was tender and prone to giving me piercing pain when I applied a lot of pressure on it.